Client API

 Results

-The results if the API call will be a JSON formatted array with the current keys and clicks per second, download and upload rates (KB/s, MB/s, GB/s).
-These values are updating in real-time with an average of the last 5 seconds.
+The results of the API call will be a JSON formatted array with the current keys and clicks per second, download, and upload rates (KB/s, MB/s, GB/s).
+These values are updated in real-time with an average of the last 5 seconds.

 {